KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback.md

 This article describes the KeyboardKit feedback engine and how to use it to trigger audio and haptic feedback.

-In KeyboardKit, keyboard feedback is a way to trigger audio and haptic feedback as the user types and interacts with the keyboard.

-Note that keyboard extensions need full access to be able to trigger haptic feedback.
-Full access must be enabled under `System Settings > General > Keyboards > Your Keyboard`.

-## Keyboard feedback

-Keyboard feedback can be handled with a ``KeyboardFeedbackHandler``, which is a protocol that can be implemented by any class that can be used to handle keyboard feedback.
+In KeyboardKit, keyboards can trigger audio and haptic feedback as the user interacts with the keyboard.
+This can be done with a ``KeyboardFeedbackHandler``, which is a protocol that can be implemented by any class that can handle keyboard feedback.

 KeyboardKit will by default create a ``StandardKeyboardFeedbackHandler`` and applies it to the input controller's ``KeyboardInputViewController/keyboardFeedbackHandler``.
 You can replace it with a custom handler to customize how feedback is handled.